New Salespeople Need A Culture of Development to Win

 This is very often the same case when organizations hire new salespeople.
 They’re eager, have often come from other places where they’ve had great success, and have all the “measurables.”
 But those things alone aren’t going to make them successful salespeople in your organization.
 They need time to develop, and they need attention, patience and encouragement from their leadership.

-In the NFL, the best teams are those that consistently draft well and then focus on some specific action steps to make sure those picks become “hits” beyond the hype during the weekend they’re selected.
+In the NFL, the best teams are those consistently draft well.
+But they also focus on some specific action steps to make sure those picks become “hits” beyond the hype during the weekend they’re selected.
 The same is true for organizations that hire and develop their salespeople well.

 Here are a few of those steps winning teams and sales organizations take: